User Uploaded Audio

 Backstory and Context

 Goff joined his father in law’s practice soon after his marriage to Laura, and attempted to gain public office in August of 1866.
 The Harrison County Union Republican convention chose Goff and Solomon S. Fleming as candidates for the West Virginia House of Delegates.
 Goff, along with the rest of the Union ticket, won on October 25, 1866, and was in Wheeling for the opening of the legislature on January 15, 1867; Goff was the youngest delegate in attendance.
-Goff was appointed to as the United States District Attorney for West Virginia by President Andrew Johnson in November of 1868, and was reappointed in 1872, 1876, and 1880, while still managing his private law firm in Clarksburg.
+Goff was appointed to as the United States District Attorney for West Virginia by President Andrew Johnson in November of 1868, and was reappointed in 1872, 1876, and 1880, while continuing to run his private law firm in Clarksburg.

 When the Waldo Hotel opened in 1904, the ballroom on the seventh floor was illuminated by gaslights with large decorated shades, and a string orchestra played while guests waltzed.
 Patronesses for the First Assembly Ball were Mrs. Nathan Goff Jr., Mrs. Mord Lewis, Mrs. John J. Duncan, Mrs. Fleming Howell, Mrs. R.T.
 Lowndes, and Mrs. John Bassel.
-The Waldo would continue to hold events like that of opening night for prominent visitors of Clarksburg, such as John W. Davis, who lost the Democratic nomination for President of the United States after refusing to comply with the Ku Klux Klan.
+The Waldo would continue to hold similar events like that of opening night for prominent visitors of Clarksburg, such as John W. Davis, who lost the Democratic nomination for President of the United States after refusing to comply with the Ku Klux Klan.

 The Waldo hotel dominated the small local businesses that surrounded such as Hursey’s Harness Shop and Dudley’s Floral.
 The women’s entrance to the hotel was near the corners of Fourth and Pike Streets.
 The Waldo was equipped with a steam-operated elevator adorned with an open wire cage that opened into the lobby.
 There was also a narrow stairway made of marble steps and wrought iron railing decorated with gold accents that led to the parlor on the second floor.
 The main entrance along Fourth Street led to the hotel’s bar, a room with 31-foot high ceilings.
 The hotel’s dining room along the first floor mezzanine was furnished with tables for two, benches, and large chairs where guests could sit and view the comings and goings of the hotel.
 The wait-staff of the Waldo wore mistletoe green uniforms with a gold monogramed “W” along with white gloves.
 The main lobby of the Waldo was 60 feet long, 56 feet wide, and 31 feet high.
 Ten marble columnns adorned with ivory and gold supported the luxurious lobby.
 The hotel opened with a private water filtration system, an ice plant that produced 1,000 pounds of ice daily, and an electric generator.